traumverloren/haute-codeture/haute-codeture.md

 ![inline](led-couture-schema-socketio-heroku.png)

-^ Since I was going to build a small web app and use SocketIO before, I didn't have to think much about that part of the project
+^ Since I was going to build a small web app like before, I didn't have to think much about that part of the project

 ^ Create a simple web app where users choose a color and program for my clothing